mipalgu/gufsm/clfsm/clfsm.md

 `-n`
  – restart CLFSM after SIGABRT or SIGIOT signals.

+`-P`
+ - Preload a machine.
+Load a machine and place it in memory, but do not add it to the schedule.
+This flag speeds up loading machines that are dynamically loaded and unloaded using the dynamic loading function in CLMacros (`loadAndAddMachine`, `scheduleMachine`, `unscheduleMachineAtIndex`, `unloadMachineAtIndex`).
+This is also advantages when using parameterised machines that are dynamically loaded (when using `call_machine_at_path` for example).

 `-s`
  – turn on debugging output on suspend, resume, and restart of machines.

+`-S`
+ - Loads a machine suspended.
+This flag effectively sets the current state of the machine to the machines suspend state.
+All machines scheduled with -S are placed at the end of the schedule in the order that they are in when invoking clfsm.
+Note, that the entire ringlet of the suspend state executes the first time the machine runs, including the OnEntry action.
+This flag is necessary when using parameterised machines that are not dynamically loaded and which should exist in the schedule waiting to be called (when using `call_static_machine_at` for example).

 `-v`
  – Verbose: output MachineID, State, and name of machine for every state change